expectedparrot/edsl/docs/coop.rst

 ---------------

 | **1.
 Create an account**
-| Create a `Coop account <a href="https://www.expectedparrot.com/login>`_
+| Create a `Coop account <a href="https://www.expectedparrot.com/login>`_.

 | **2.
 Store your Expected Parrot API key**
 | Navigate to the `API Settings <a href="https://www.expectedparrot.com/home/api>`_ page of your account and copy your Expected Parrot API key.
-Then add the following line to your `.env` file in your `edsl` working directory (the same file where you store :ref:`api_keys` for language models that you use locally with EDSL):
+Then add the following line to your `.env` file in your `edsl` working directory:

 .. code-block:: python